I’ve been creating websites for over 26 years, and working with WordPress for over 20 years.

-WordPress projects are the main focus of my professional career and I contribute to the community as a theme and plugin developer, translation editor and WordCamp speaker and co-organizer.
+WordPress projects are the main focus of my professional career and I have also contributed to the community as a theme and plugin developer, translation editor and WordCamp speaker and co-organizer since 2009.
 My open-source plugins are currently being used on over 20,000 websites.

-I am currently developing and managing website projects and API integrations at Say Hello, supporting clients directly and providing technical and conceptual support to partner agencies.
+I develop and manage website projects, web apps and API integrations at Swiss web agency Say Hello, supporting clients directly and providing technical and conceptual support to partner agencies.

 Programming and design